parasaurolophus/automation/README.md

 > `http request` nodes rather than through specialized node packages
 > from the Node-RED library.
 Similarly, _suncalc_ is accessed directly
 > from JavaScript code in `function` nodes rather than through a
 > wrapper node.
-The only non-standard node used,
+The non-standard node, _@parasaurolophus/node-red-eventsource_,
-> _@parasaurolophus/node-red-eventsource_, is developed and maintained
-> by the same author as these flows for their specific needs when
+> is developed and maintained by the same author as these flows for the
-> interoperating with Hue bridges.
+> specific needs of interoperating with Hue bridges.
+The _FlexDash_
+> package is used in preference to the much better integrated
+> _node-red-dashboard_ nodes since the core Node-RED developers have chosen
+> to stop supporting them instead of updating them to a supported version
+> of _Angular_.

 ## Configuration